-Rocks such as limestone, granite, sandstone, shale and hard solid chalk have a high bearing capacity.
+These rocks have a high bearing capacity.
 The rock may simply need to be stripped back and levelled off to build from.

 Rock can be impervious, so topsoil is likely to require drainage as it is not possible to build soakaways to dispose of rainwater or surface water.
 Off-mains drainage options will also be very limited.

-Strip foundations are commonly used in chalk.
 Providing the chalk is not too soft, widths of 450mm for low-rise buildings are generally acceptable.
 The depth of the foundation must be below any frost action (700mm).
 If the chalk is soft it will need to be excavated until firm chalk is reached.

 Chalk soils can be prone to erosion so be wary of hollows or caves.

 Gravel and sand

 Dry compact gravel, or gravel and sand subsoils are usually adequate for strip foundations.
 Generally a depth of 700mm is acceptable, as long as the ground has adequate bearing capacity.